 Before you travel to Vietnam

 Obtaining a visa for Vietnam was a bit tricky, but lucky for you we have a guide detailing the all the steps you need to get a tourist visa for Vietnam.

 Whether you’re coming from the north or the south of the country, chances are you will be arriving by train or bus, and the journey will likely be a long one.
 The overnight trains in Vietnam tend to be a bit more comfortable, but the buses are typically cheaper.
 Also, trains should be booked in advance, whereas buses allow a more flexible schedule.

 1. Relax at An Bang beach

-Rent a scooter and head north on Hai Bà Trưng street for about 5 km until you reach An Bang beach.
+Rent a scooter and head north our of Hoi An on Hai Bà Trưng street for about 5 km until you reach An Bang beach.
 Park your bike at any one of the restaurants where you’re required to buy a drink for the owner to “watch” your bike.
-But it's a good idea to get a water, because the beach is hot.
-You can lounge there all day either with a in the sand or in a lounge chair that you can rent.
-There are plenty of restaurants around so you won't go hungry.
+You’ll likely want a drink to cool down with anyway!

 2. Get something tailor-made!

 One reason people come to Hoi An is because it’s one of the cheapest places in the world to get custom-made suits and dresses.
 We went with a popular (but cheaper) tailor to get a suit made for Ben.
 While he was happy with the final product we wouldn’t recommend this shop because the service was not great.
 Make sure to do your research before you shop and only go to top rated places.